-Audi has unveiled its RS Q8, the top model in the Q range.
+Audi has unveiled its RS Q8, the top model in the Q range, accelerating from 0 to 62 mph in just 3.8 seconds.
 It combines the power of an RS model with the elegance of a premium coupé and the flexibility of an SUV.

 The new model is powered by a 4.0-litre V8 engine, which delivers an impressive 600 PS and 800 Nm of torque between 2,200 and 4,500 rpm.
 Its 1-3-7-2-6-5-4-8 ignition sequence gives the 4.0 TFSI a sportily voluminous sound.
 As is typical for the RS models, the dual exhaust system features an impressive oval tailpipe on each side.
 The driver can influence the engine’s sound via the Audi drive select system.